cs1730/csx730-uthread/README.md

 1. __(10 points) [PRIORITY] Implement `_CS6730_SOURCE` features`__
    The `_CS6730_SOURCE` feature test macro should enable the following set of features:

-   * Each thread has an associated priority.
+   * Individual thread priority.
-   * Scheduler uses a priority queue.
+   * Priority queue scheduling.
    * The `uthread_create_priority` function.

+   Additionally, `_CS6760_SOURCE` also changes the default behavior of the `uthread_create` function to default user-mode thread's priority to `UTHREAD_PRIORITY_NORMAL`.
-   Students are expected to implement a priority queue using a max heap to satisfy this requirement.
+   Students are expected to implement a priority queue using a max heap to satisfy the scheduling requirement.

 ### Non-Functional Requirements